New laws for low-range drink drivers

 Under the new laws, any driver who commits a low-range drink driving offence will be fined $561 and lose their licence immediately for three months.

-First time mid-range offenders will need to have an alcohol interlock device installed to prove they can separate their drinking from driving.
+From December 2018 first time mid-range offenders will need to have an alcohol interlock device installed to prove they can separate their drinking from driving.
 Repeat offenders will face vehicle sanctions, including licence plate confiscation and vehicle impoundment.

 Minister for Roads, Maritime and Freight said last year 55 people lost their lives in alcohol related crashes and 81 people died in crashes involving someone with illicit drugs in their system.